Child safety tips to safeguard against molesters and kidnapping.

 • Get your child a Personal Security Alarm: a.k.a. noisemaker or screamer.
 An attacker won’t likely chase a noisy target.
 Attach the “pin-pull” type to a belt.
 Engrave your name and phone number on the back of it.
 [Caution: to be used with the utmost parental discretion, supervision, and attention.]

 • Never leave your young child unattended in parks or stores.
 If you get separated within a crowd of adults, crouch down and look for your child's feet – they’ll be easier to spot.
 If no luck, loudly yell "Help!
 My child is missing!"
 People will respond.
 Notify staff personnel immediately.

-• Never leave your child unattended in a video arcade, movie theater, playground, toy store, or a car – especially with the keys in the ignition.
+• Never leave your child unattended in a video arcade, movie theater, playground, toy store, or a car – especially with the motor running.

 • Don’t display your child’s name-tags to enable a stranger to more easily approach them.